Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 ACID = a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps https://en.wikipedia.org/wiki/ACID
 API gateway
 API-First = Built with APIs from the ground up.
-All functionality is exposed through an API architecture -- JamStack = decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability architecture -- LAMP architecture -- microservices, API-first, cloud-native SaaS, headless (MACH) https://machalliance.org/mach-technology
+All functionality is exposed through an API architecture -- entitlement (vs. billing) = a customer’s access to a specific feature or product, within a given plan +++https://arnon.dk/why-you-should-separate-your-billing-from-entitlement/ architecture -- JamStack = decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability architecture -- LAMP architecture -- microservices, API-first, cloud-native SaaS, headless (MACH) https://machalliance.org/mach-technology